Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Fubini--Study metrics and model metrics

-This section introduces the class of Fubini-Study metrics, and compares it with the class of model metrics.
-The main result is Theorem~\ref{thm:supmodel}, which compares the sup-norms and lattice norms induced by a model metric, and relies on the reduced fiber theorem.
+This section introduces Fubini--Study metrics, and compares them with model metrics.
+The main result is Theorem~\ref{thm:supmodel}, which compares the supnorms and lattice norms induced by a model metric, and relies on the reduced fiber theorem.

-In what follows, $X$ denotes a \emph{projective} $K$-scheme, where $K$ is again a field complete with respect to an arbitrary absolute value.
+In what follows, $X$ denotes a \emph{projective} $K$-scheme, where $K$ is a complete valued field.